 How do I register or update my mobile phone number to receive iBanking OTP?

-You can register your mobile phone number to receive iB OTP via the following channel:
+You can register your mobile phone number to receive iB OTP via the following channels:

 How fast will I be able to receive the OTP?

 You should receive the iBanking OTP within few seconds to your registered mobile phone number.

 As the OTP is delivered using SMS, it is dependent on the mobile operator's network and traffic condition.
 Therefore, there may be some delays during peak periods or on certain days; public holidays like Christmas.

 Is the service chargeable?